nycmeshnet/nycmesh.net/content/faq/index.md

 ## <a name="businessplan"></a>What is your business plan?

 We are not a business and we are not a commercial Internet Service Provider!
 We aim to grow our community in a sustainable and inclusive way for the benefit of all of our members.
-We don’t see members as customers, consumers or users, but as contributors to our community.
+Our members are contributors to our community, not customers, consumers or users.
 Being a member of our network has many benefits, including replacing your current ISP with fast, neutral, affordable, and unmonitored Internet access.
 Businesses are free to join or connect to the mesh as long as they obey the [network commons license](/ncl.pdf).

 ## <a name="meshonly"></a>What can I do on the mesh that I can’t do on the internet?

 Other than the benefit of not paying the cable cartel for overpriced Internet access, it is also possible to connect directly to other people on the mesh without using the Internet.
 If for some reason the Internet is shut down (hurricane, government crackdown, cyberattack, zombie apocalypse), the mesh will likely still work for a while longer.

 The mesh also has its own web servers that show local information and allow you to chat and post messages.
-So far we have servers in five locations: Harlem, Bay Ridge, 3rd St. and 7th St. in the East Village, and our main directory “wiki.mesh” in Williamsburg.
 We are in need of [volunteers](/help) to help add content and maintain our servers.

 ---